Alex-E-Mello/Data-Structures-Course/README.md

 ## Setup
 Create a bot account and add it to your server by following [this tutorial](https://discordpy.readthedocs.io/en/latest/discord.html).

-Update the DIscord login token and API keys in KEYS.py to your own.
+Update the KEYS.py file by adding your Discord login token and API keys.
+There are links to get all of the API keys in the KEYS.py file!